wadehammes/base-css4-wordpress/wp-content/plugins/admin-menu-editor/readme.txt

 3. Re-ordering menu items via drag and drop

 == Changelog ==

+= 1.7.2 =
+* Added capability suggestions and access preview to the "Extra capability" dropdown.
+* The plugin now remembers the last selected menu item and re-selects it after you save changes.
+* Fixed a layout issue where menus with very long titles would appear incorrectly in the menu editor.
+* When you change the menu title, the window title will also be changed to match it.
+You can still edit the window title separately if necessary.
+* Moved the "Icon URL" field up and moved "Window title" down.

+= 1.7.1 =
+* Split the "required capability" field into two parts - a read-only field that shows the actual required capability, and an editable "extra capability" that you can use to restrict access to the menu.
+* Added more detailed permission error messages.
+You can turn them off in the "Settings" tab by changing "Error verbosity level" to "Low".
+* Tested up to WP 4.6.

 = 1.7 =
 * Added a "Plugins" tab.
 It lets you hide specific plugins from other users.
 Note that this only affects the list on the "Plugins" page and tasks like editing plugin files, but it doesn't affect the admin menu.